Main stories

 See further analysis of the Phillips curve

-Recent statistics support the view that the extreme trade off between unemployment and inflation that occurred in the past no longer exists.
+Statistics on inflation and unemployment for the UK support the view that the extreme trade off between unemployment and inflation that occurred in the past no longer exists, with both unemployment and inflation falling between 2011 and 2016.

-Effective supply side reforms have meant that the UK can expand without experiencing inflation.
-The improvements in labour market flexibility have helped, along with increased labour immigration – both of which have eased pressure in the labour market at times of growth.
+Up until the most recent inflationary surge, it was clear that long term supply side reforms meant that the UK could expand without experiencing the kind of demand-pull inflation associated with previous upturns in the business cycle.
+The improvements in labour market flexibility have helped, along with increased labour migration – both of which have eased pressure in the labour market at times of growth.

-The independence of the Bank and England has also played a role in ‘reducing expectations’ of inflation and weakening the link between current and future inflation.
+The independence of the Bank and England also played a role in ‘reducing expectations’ of inflation and weakening the link between current and future inflation.
 However, this does not necessarily mean that a Phillips Curve no longer exists.
-During the most recent period observed - 2007 to 2009 - the Phillips Curve relationship appears to have re-established itself, with unemployment rising and inflation falling.
+During the period 2007 to 2009 the Phillips Curve relationship appeared to have re-established itself, with unemployment rising and inflation falling, and again, the recent post-Brexit period is characterised by falling unemployment and rising inflation.